linspector/linspector/README.md

 Currently, the Linspector core requires the following 3rd party libraries:

-- [APScheduler](https://pypi.org/project/APScheduler/)- Apscheduler is the scheduler used in Linspector for the execution of monitors.
-I started to use this library in very early versions of Linspector in 2011.
-Since the main task in Linspector is the execution of jobs in regularly intervals I believe it is the right decision to make use of APScheduler directly in the core of the Linspector project.
+- [APScheduler](https://pypi.org/project/APScheduler/)- APScheduler is a Python library that lets you schedule your Python code to be executed later, either just once or periodically.
-- [Loguru](https://pypi.org/project/loguru/) - Linspector uses Loguru for file based logging.
+- [Loguru](https://pypi.org/project/loguru/) - Linspector uses Loguru for all logging stuff.
 Loguru is a library which aims to bring enjoyable logging in Python.

 ### Other used libraries